amplitude/redux-query/docs/redux-selectors.md

 | responseText    | ?string                 | Unparsed response body string (if query failed). |
 | responseHeaders | ?{ [key: string]: any } | Response headers (if query failed).              |

-All of the query selectors have the following signature: the root errors reducer state as the first paramter and the query config as the second parameter.
+All of the query selectors have the following signature: the root errors reducer state as the first paramater and the query config as the second parameter.